Unconditionally Loved Us

 August 21, 2020

-There has been little more apparent this year than the fact that a large majority of US populous is divided.
-Everywhere you look it appears that battle lines have been drawn.
+There has been little more apparent this year than the fact that a large majority of the US population is divided.
+Everywhere you look, it appears that battle lines have been drawn.
 We have the Millennials vs Boomers, the Left vs Right, the Masks vs Rights, Black Lives Matter vs Blue Lives Matter.
 There are people mentally breaking because of the pull in so many different directions.

 It doesn’t help that society itself has so many conflicts falling into place all at the same time.
 And those emotions and arguments are overflowing into our churches.

-I compared the hardships to Moses’ wandering the desert.
+I compared the hardships to Moses’ wandering in the desert.
 I’ve also compared the current conflict within the Church to Christ’s role in the spiritual war.
-As a Christian leaning on God’s directions, nothing is more apparent than the fact that 2020 will either result in Christians learning compassion, or they will break.
+As a Christian leaning on God’s direction, nothing is more apparent than that 2020 will either result in Christians learning compassion or in their breaking.

 “Then a despised Samaritan came along, and when he saw the man, he felt compassion for him.
 Luke 10:33 NLT

-The fact that this year is an election year adds to the social turmoil, but the frustrations as a result of the shortcomings of our political leaders from both sides don’t change our calling.
-The world needs Good Samaritans.
+The fact that this year is an election year adds to the social turmoil, but the frustrations stemming from the shortcomings of our political leaders on both sides don’t change our calling.
+The world needs the Good Samaritan.
 The world needs field medics.
-Field medics are trained as soldiers, and they know how to fight, but their priorities are driven by their oath to serve and nurture the hurt and wounded.
+Field medics are trained as soldiers and know how to fight, but their priorities are driven by their oath to serve and nurture the wounded.
 Their compassion for others is meant to outweigh their concerns for the battle.
 Sometimes that service requires fighting, but when it does, it isn’t for themselves, but because the safety of others depends on it.

 2020 will be a year where Christians learn compassion, or it will be a year that they are indistinguishable from non-believers, and completely fail at our mission.
-When our emotions and energies for political conflict are greater than our ability to show God’s grace and love to the world than we lost the war.
-God’s calling is never based on our status or even our wellbeing, because in Eternity’s priorities, nothing but eternal changes matter.
+When our emotions and energies for political conflict are greater than our ability to show God’s grace and love to the world, then we have lost the war.
+God’s calling is never based on our status or even our well-being, because in Eternity’s priorities, nothing but eternal changes matter.

 • Exodus Moment